-3. Master's degree seeking but discontinued (voluntary or involuntary) to pursue graduate certificate program
+• Master's degree seeking but discontinued (voluntary or involuntary) to pursue graduate certificate program

 This pathway offers an opportunity for students who are admitted to FSU to pursue a master's degree but are forced to discontinue (either for voluntary or involuntary reasons) to be considered for a graduate certificate.
-Student must submit petition and a short application form to Graduate Coordinator or Program Director.
-The Graduate Coordinator or Program Director will review student's academic record to determine whether the student meets the requirements for the graduate certificate program.
-The Coordinator or Director will make a recommendation to the department chair.
-The chair will make a recommendation to the Dean.
+An involuntarily or a voluntarily discontinued master's degree student wishing to change from a master's degree program to a certificate program must submit the Master's Degree to Certificate Change Form.
+The college dean will inform the student, department chair/associate dean, and Office of the Registrar of the outcome of the request.